Skip to main content

 §Preconditions

-• The cursor must be within the locked range and below the guard level, and the frame must fit within the remaining range of the cursor.
+• Liveness: The cursor must not be past the end of its locked range, and the frame’s level must fit within the remaining range, or the function will panic.

 §Postconditions